Jaffreymon/FPS-Shooter/README.md

 # FPS-Shooter by Jeffrey Yen
 Contact: jyen@ucsd.edu

  This repository includes all the assets of a multiplayer FPS game made by the Unity 5.3.5 engine.
  A standalone application is not made.

  List of implemented functions:
  - Player Controls:
     - WASD Movement
     - Sprinting (Forward Only)
     - Camera Movement
     - Jumping

  -Shooting:
-    - Bullet impacts
-    - Bullet damage
+    - Bullet impacts/damage
     - Gun Model / Audio

   -Server:
     - Multi-Player Connection
         - Respawn
         - Movement
         - Shooting

- Goals:
-  - Limited Ammunition system
-  - Reload Animation
-  - Recoil Animation

  Ambitious Goals:
   - Various weapons support (ak-47, pistols)